kinggiddy1/kinggiddy1/README.md

 **Full-Stack Engineer | Technical Support Engineer | Mobile Developer**

-*I don't write code for the sake of it — I build solutions that solve real-world problems.*
+*I don't write code for the sake of it; I build solutions that solve real-world problems.*

 ---